CarlBraun/Kickerino/README.md

   </a>
 </p>

-> Windows, Linux, Mac OS · No installation needed · Auto-updates on launch
+> Windows, Linux · No installation needed · Auto-updates on launch

 ---